 No matter how comfortable your detox center makes you, detox can be stressful.
 Stress management practices like yoga, exercise, therapy, and more are important to keeping you as stress-free as possible throughout the detox experience.

-Overall, physical therapies like massage, acupuncture, chiropractic care, and more can help the addict relax and work through their detox.
+Overall, physical therapies like massage, acupuncture, chiropractic care, and more can help the addict relax and work through their drug detox.
 Many addicts have found physical therapies make their detox much more comfortable.

-After Detox: What is Next?
+After Drug Detox: What Is Next?

 Through medical detox and integration of the holistic approaches mentioned above, getting off drugs or alcohol can be easier than previously envisioned.
 Indeed, an addict may have tried “cold turkey” in the past and it was just too rough.
-Once a person is through detox, they can begin to deal with the factors that led to and fueled their addiction.
+Once a person is through drug detox, they can begin to deal with the factors that led to and fueled their addiction.
 This is best accomplished through education, counseling, and other holistic approaches.